 Note that clinical placement requirements are subject to change.

-Current vaccination requirements include: Proof of immunization for measles, mumps, rubella, varicella (chicken pox), hepatitis B, tetanus/diphtheria/pertussis, tuberculosis, COVID-19.
+Current immunization requirements include: Proof of immunization for measles, mumps, rubella, varicella (chicken pox), hepatitis B, and tetanus/diphtheria/pertussis.
+TB screening is also required.
+COVID-19 primary series is currently recommended and may be a requirement in some situations

 Admission Requirements